austinf615alt/ticket-lifecycle/README.md

 - Intake: This ticket simulates an application failure affecting the Accounting department.
 End user Ken reports Adobe Reader does not launch and that 10 out of 12 of his coworkers cannot access it.
 It is originally marked as Normal priority with a default SLA under the "Personal Computers Issue" Help Topic.

 - Assignment and Communication: Tier 1 would claim the ticket and communicate with the end user Ken to find out who and what is affected.
 Ken confirms that 10 of 12 users are unable to launch Adobe Reader, coinciding with an ongoing internal audit, which increases the business impact.
 Based on the scope and severity of the issue, the ticket is upgraded to a High Priority with a Medium SLA.
+The Help Topic is relevant.

 - Working the Issue: Tier 1 troubleshooting includes remoting in to observe how the application behaves, confirming the issue persists after restarts and trying to launch it in safe mode.
 Further investigation shows that an Adobe Reader update deployed overnight has caused the application to stop launching.